Best AFL Betting Sites in Australia

 Unibet consistently scores highly when it comes to sports betting in Australia.
 They cover all the biggest domestic and international sporting events and their AFL coverage is up there with the best.
 If you sign up with Unibet you’ll be able to use their world-class mobile app to place all your AFL bets quickly and easily.

 All the AFL markets you can bet on via desktop with Unibet are available on mobile too. iPhone and iPad users can download the Unibet iOS App from the App Store (iOS 9.0 or later is required).
-Android device users can download the Unibet Android App directly from Unibet via their internet browsers.
+Android device users can download the Unibet Android app directly from Unibet via their internet browsers.
 If you don’t want to (or can’t) download the app, the Unibet Web App works just as well, just visit on your mobile device and start betting!

 History and Records

 In the early years, Aussie Rules was predominantly played in the state of Victoria and when it was formed in 1896 it was first known as the VFL (Victoria Football League).
-In 1990 the game went National and the organisation was renamed as the Australian Football League (AFL).
+In 1990 the game went National and the official organisation that regulates the game was renamed as the Australian Football League (AFL).
 Every state in Australia is represented in the AFL, apart from Tasmania.
 In 1981 a Draft System was introduced and the first pick goes to whichever team finished bottom in the previous season.

 Another interesting aspect of the AFL is the Father-son rule.
 This allows teams to draft a player if their father had played over 100 games for the club.
 A few Aussie Rules teams have also recruited from Ireland and one of the most successful imports was the late Jim Stynes.
 The Dublin native won the Brownlow Medal in 1991 and broke the record for most consecutive AFL appearances with 244.